Nīlakaṇṭha Dhāraṇī: Shorter version

 Besides some differences in dividing the text and a few (very minor) variances in wording, the Chinese, Vietnamese and Japanese versions of the dhāraṇī are substantially the same, being based either on the short version by Bhagavaddharma (T. 1060) and/or a similar rendition by Amoghavajra (T. 1113b).

-Bhagavaddharma (Taishō Tripiṭaka 1060)

-Bhagavaddharma's rendition of the dhāraṇī into Chinese characters are as follows:

 Amoghavajra (Taishō Tripiṭaka 1113b)

 The following is a version of the dhāraṇī attributed to Amoghavajra (T. 1113b) which is mostly similar to that of Bhagavaddharma, albeit with a different way of dividing the text and an accompanying Sanskrit version written in Siddhaṃ script (Romanized; Sanskrit transliterated as written in the original).